wiseman-timelord/Chat-Gradio-Gguf/README.md

 - The `User Input` box should automatically expand to up to 5 lines to compensate for text input amount, while symultaneously the `Session Log` box would relatively shorten by up to 5 lines, and when the text input box goes over 5 lines of input, it should automatically gain a scrolling feature.
 Simlarly, if the text for the `Session Log` is larger than the box size, then it should also automatically add a slider, to allow the user to scroll through the history in the session.
 Like regular chatbots work.
 - with regards to rag settings, possibly things like, `chunk_size` and `chunk_overlap`, should be calculated based on a percentage of the `n_ctx`, possibly, `n_ctx / 2 = chunk_size` and `chunk_overlap / 16 = chunk_overlap`, this way we could reduce by 2 keys in the Json.
 The re-calculaton would be done at the optimal point, im guessing that would be if the n_ctx changes or model is loaded/reloaded.
 - there is a key for `max_docs`, this should be next to `max_session_history` option on `configuration` page, and have options, `2, 4, 6, 8` defaulting to `4`.
-- Ongoing improvement of Gradio Interface required, until it "looks right".
 - It would be nice to be able to set the model folder, again, key in, temporary and json, plus relevant updates in applicable functons.
 - I want to rename `.\data\config.json` to `.\data\persistent.json`, simple enough.
+- Ongoing improvement of Gradio Interface required, until it "looks right".
+- Testing and bugfixing, required for all features of main program.

 ### Ideas - Not to be implemented currently.
 - Introduction of `Chat-Gradio-Gguf.sh` file and modifications of scripts, to enable, Linux AND Windows, support.